Minisaints/CakeShop/README.md

 The project is a online shop built with MVC to buy cakes with a functioning collapsible shopping basket.

 The shopping basket can be populated with cakes, with total prices and ability to remove cakes.
 Checkout is disabled if the basket is empty.
-Most of the styling is inline css, however, I prefer using css-modules in a full project.
+Most of the styling is inlined css, however, I prefer using css-modules in a full project.